Best Practices for Your Compute Instance

 Customer-Managed Virtual Machine (VM) Maintenance

-When an underlying infrastructure component needs to undergo maintenance, you are notified before the impact to your VM instances.
-During an infrastructure maintenance event, where applicable, Oracle Cloud Infrastructure live migrates Standard VM instances from the physical VM host that needs maintenance to a healthy VM host without disrupting running instances.
-If a VM cannot be live migrated, there might be a short downtime while the instance is reboot migrated.
+When an underlying infrastructure component needs to undergo maintenance, by default, Oracle Cloud Infrastructure sends a notification about the upcoming maintenance event.
+After 14 to 16 days, the VM instances are live migrated from the physical VM host that needs maintenance to a healthy VM host without disrupting running instances.
+Alternately, you can choose to have your instances automatically live migrated without a notification.
+If a VM cannot be live migrated, a short downtime occurs while the instance is reboot migrated.

 You can control how and when your applications experience maintenance downtime by proactively rebooting (or stopping and starting) the instances at any time before the scheduled maintenance event.
 A maintenance reboot is different from a normal reboot.
 When you reboot an instance for maintenance, the instance is stopped on the physical VM host that needs maintenance, and then restarted on a healthy VM host.